Near-Optimal Best-of-Both-Worlds Fairness for Few Agents

 {For any fixed $\varepsilon > 0$, there exists an FPTAS that enables polynomial-time verification of following fairness guarantees for each agent $i \in \{1,2,3\}$}

 \begin{enumerate} \item {Given the six supporting allocations, she can verify that a uniform randomization over the six allocations guarantees her proportional share ex-ante}.

-\item She is EEFX satisfied with any allocation produced by the algorithm. \item Ex-post, she either receives at least a $(1-\varepsilon)$ fraction of the calculated approximate to her MMS value, or is EFX-satisfied while receiving at least a $(\tfrac{9}{10}-\varepsilon)$ fraction of the calculated approximate to her MMS.
+\item She is EEFX-satisfied with any allocation produced by the algorithm. \item Ex-post, she either receives at least a $(1-\varepsilon)$ fraction of the calculated approximate to her MMS value, or is EFX-satisfied while receiving at least a $(\tfrac{9}{10}-\varepsilon)$ fraction of the calculated approximate to her MMS.

 \end{enumerate} \end{restatable}

 \begin{proof} We verify each guarantee separately. \begin{enumerate} \item \textbf{Ex-ante proportionality.} The proportional share is simply the value for $M$ divided by 3, so each agent can easily compute her proportional share in poly-time.
 Since the algorithm outputs only six allocations, each agent can explicitly compute her expected value and verify in polynomial time that it meets her proportional share.